siddharthharshraj/avni17nov/content/blogs/2021-12-30-savethechildren-golive.md

   - Case Study
   - Child Protection
 type: blog
-featuredImage:
-  src: /blog-images/2021-12-30-savethechildren-golive/STCATP_banner.png
-  alt: Featured image for 2021-12-30-savethechildren-golive
-published: true
+published: True
-description: >-
-  Save the Children joined the Avni user's family as they rolled out the app in their Assam tea plantation project to protect children from labour, trafficking and other vulnerabilities.
+description: Save the Children joined the Avni user's family as they rolled out the app in their Assam tea plantation project to protect children from labour, trafficking and other vulnerabilities.
 slug: 2021-12-30-savethechildren-golive
 category: Sector
+featuredimage: /blog-images/2021-12-30-savethechildren-golive/STCATP_banner.png
 ---

 ![STCATP banner](/blog-images/2021-12-30-savethechildren-golive/STCATP_banner.png)